L'Oceanogràfic

 L'Oceanogràfic (/ca-valencia/, El Oceanográfico /es/, 'The Oceanographic') is an oceanarium situated in the Garden of the Turia to the southeast of the city center of Valencia, Spain, where different marine habitats are represented.
 It was designed by the architect Félix Candela and the structural engineers Alberto Domingo and Carlos Lázaro.
-It is integrated inside the cultural complex known as the Ciutat de les Arts i de les Ciències (City of Arts and Sciences).
+It is integrated inside the cultural complex known as the City of Arts and Sciences.
 It was opened on 14 February 2003.